Orange Rainfall Warning Active for Cork Until 6pm

-Heavy rain will affect Ireland from today through to midnight on Sunday night, with Cork forming part of a wider weather event impacting the western seaboard.
+Heavy rain continues to affect Ireland through today, with Cork forming part of a wider weather event impacting the western seaboard.
+The national weather service has warned of significant river and surface water flooding as a result of the ongoing rainfall.

-Meteorologist Gerry Murphy said:
+Gerry Murphy, Meteorologist, said:

-"The heavy, persistent rainfall forecasted will bring a high risk of river flooding across western parts of Cork, Kerry, Limerick, Clare, Galway, Mayo and Donegal for Saturday 13th, Sunday 14th and into Monday 15th December, as the soils are saturated and river levels high."
+"The heavy, persistent rainfall forecasted will bring a high risk of river flooding across western parts of Cork, Kerry, Limerick, Clare, Galway, Mayo and Donegal for later Saturday 13th, Sunday 14th and into Monday 15th December, as the soils are saturated and river levels high."

-The national weather service has warned of significant river and surface water flooding as a result of the expected rainfall.
 Motorists are advised to expect hazardous travelling conditions and poor visibility throughout the affected areas.

 Gerry Murphy added: